 Please be aware that the ingredients we use in our formulas may be updated occasionally and therefore vary from time to time.
 Please refer to the ingredient list on the product packaging for the most up-to-date and relevant list of ingredients.

-How do you use the Oil Cleansing Method?
+How do you use the Nourishing Deep Pore Oil Cleanser?

 Why don't we make different cleansers for different skin types?

-What other products are suitable for blemish-prone skin?
+What other products do you recommend for blemish-prone skin?